1993 Four Corners hantavirus outbreak: Government response

 Window Rock, Arizona, where Navajo medicine men met to discuss the outbreak, is the capital of the Navajo Nation.
 Pictured is the Navajo Nation Council Chamber building in Window Rock.

 Fifty Navajo medicine men met in Window Rock, Arizona, (Note: Sources differ on when the meeting of 50 Navajo medicine men took place.
 Stumpff says this meeting occurred "by May," Donovan on May 25, and Sternberg on June 1.) to discuss the outbreak and told people to be wary of deer mice and prairie dogs.
-Navajo elders were aware of the risk of infection from coming into contact with the feces or urine of mice that entered the home, so they recommended burning contaminated clothing and protecting food from rodents.
-If an infected person died from HPS, then Navajo medicine men would perform blessings and purification ceremonies at locations related to the deceased person's death.
+Navajo elders were aware of the danger of mouse feces and urine, so they recommended burning contaminated clothing and keeping food away from mice.
+At the same time, Navajo medicine men performed blessings and purification ceremonies at locations involved in the outbreak, such as places where people fell ill.
 The Navajo Nation's government responded to the outbreak by declaring a public health emergency and establishing an Incident Management Team and Inter-Agency Working Group.
-They also implemented a rodent control program and informed residents about the dangers of HPS and how to trap and control rodents.
+They also implemented rodent control and public health education programs, providing rat traps to residents and informing them about HPS and ways to reduce their risk of exposure to infected mice.

-The government opened a toll-free telephone hotline on June 3 to provide updated information about unexplained respiratory illness and to receive calls about suspected hantavirus cases throughout the country.
+The government opened a toll-free telephone hotline on June 3 to provide updated information about unexplained respiratory illness and to receive calls about suspected HPS throughout the country.
 Public health officials advised people to prevent rodents from entering their homes, avoid leaving out food that could attract them, and trap and dispose of rodents while wearing rubber gloves and surgical masks.
-Poisoning was not recommended since poisoned mice could die somewhere inaccessible and continue to spread the virus.
 To deal with rodent excretions, health officials recommended soaking them in a chlorine bleach solution and then wrapping them in double plastic bags before disposing of them.
-People were also warned to avoid inhaling dust in places infested with mice because the dust could have aerosols that contain the virus.
+People were warned to avoid inhaling dust in places infested with mice because the dust could have aerosols that contain the virus.
+Health officials did not recommend poisoning mice since they could die somewhere inaccessible and still spread the virus.

-Medical care provided during the outbreak was mainly supportive and included preventing secondary infections and supporting the body's functions during recovery.
-In critical cases, the infected were placed on ventilators, often while sedated.
-Most rural physicians attempted to stabilize people with HPS and transport them to other facilities such as the UNM medical center in Albuquerque.
+Medical care provided during the outbreak included preventing secondary infections and supporting the body's functions during recovery.
+Many of the infected were placed on ventilators, often while sedated.
+Most rural physicians attempted to stabilize people suspected to have HPS and transport them to other facilities such as the UNM medical center in Albuquerque.
 Large regional hospitals, particularly the one at UNM, had higher survival rates due to easier access to equipment and expertise.
 On June 4, the antiviral drug ribavirin was made available for treatment, and intravenous ribavirin stocks were provided to healthcare facilities in the Four Corners region.
-Intravenous administration of ribavirin had effectively treated severe infections of Hantaan virus when provided early during illness, so it was tested experimentally on suspected cases during the outbreak.
+Intravenous administration of ribavirin had effectively treated severe Hantaan virus infections when provided early during illness, so it was tested experimentally on suspected cases during the outbreak.
 The CDC considered removing the possibility of infection by trapping and poisoning deer mice, but this was rejected as infeasible given the large geographic area and undesirable since mice are an important part of the ecosystem.